 Psychologists and psychiatrists are tasked with a very important job: they are responsible for the first-line treatment of severe and chronic illnesses such as depression and anxiety.
 According to government and clinical research, remission rates for selective serotonin re-uptake inhibitors are about 30% to 35%; this is why multiple forms of treatment (such as psychotherapy and antidepressants) and lifestyle changes are absolutely essential for a complete recovery from these illnesses.
-The Psych Biller is responsible for helping these professionals get paid by offering remote medical billing, so we work closely with many psychologists and psychiatrists; we’d like to share some interesting facts and helpful tips that we’ve learned throughout our multiple years of medical billing and coding experience.
+The Psych Biller is responsible for helping these professionals get paid by offering remote medical billing, so we work closely with many psychologists and psychiatrists; we’d like to share some interesting facts about deepression and helpful tips that we’ve learned throughout our multiple years of medical billing and coding experience.
 Let’s take a look at facts about depression

 - Medications such as antidepressants and cognitive behavioral therapy (CBT) produce similar levels of relief from symptoms of depression.
 If you have experienced a relapse of depression after a course of antidepressants, consider taking antidepressants again in addition to psychotherapy.
 Chronic and severe cases of depression have a much higher chance of positive change when multiple therapies are combined.